Get the ideal inventory turnover ratio for your business goals

 Scaling manufacturers usually produce more high-end goods.
 This means they use more expensive raw materials, with possible bespoke features.
 The mass production model is lacking when it comes to these kind of businesses, as they rely on higher margins for few products.

 Enter lean manufacturing.
 Read on to find out why inventory turnover ratio is the missing piece of the puzzle.

-If a small business keeps tons of stock in-waiting, then they could be losing money without realizing.
+If a business keeps tons of stock in-waiting, then they could be losing money without realizing.
 The inventory turnover ratio can let them know if their workshop is inefficient.

 Analyzing your inventory turnover allows you to scrutinize your business in a way you couldn’t do with the naked eye.